raahul-tavatani/Learn-CAPL/README.md

 }
 ```
 ### CAPL program organization
-- Overaal, the organization of a CAPL program follows a similar structure to other programming languages, with header files, global variables, functions and event handlers.
+- Overall, the organization of a CAPL program follows a similar structure to other programming languages, with header files, global variables, functions and event handlers.
 Understanding this basic structure can help you create well organized and effective CAPL scripts.

 1. Header Files: At the top of your CAPL script, you may include header files that define macros, data types, and functions that you want to use in your script.
 ```